How I Optimized My Zsh Startup Time

 wfxr/forgit

 The atinit ice on the first plugin runs compinit once and replays cached completions via zicdreplay.
 One compinit covers every turbo-loaded plugin.
 The atload"_zsh_autosuggest_start" line re-initializes autosuggestions after deferred loading.
-Without it the plugin silently no-ops, which took me an embarrassing amount of time to figure out.
+Without it the plugin silently no-ops, which took me an embarrassing amount of time to work out.

 Saves 100-300 ms.